How to improve your site indexation – XML Sitemaps Case Study

 Video XML Sitemaps

 Similarly, video XML Sitemaps tell Google exactly where and what the video content is in your site.
 Video content includes web pages which embed videos, URLs to video players or the URLs of raw video content.
 If Googlebot cannot discover the video content at the URLs provided, it will ignore them.
 Video XML Sitemaps can help Googlebot to find your video content.
 Information in your video Sitemap must include at least a link to a landing page for a video as well as some essential information required for indexing the video.
 The information provided in the metadata can improve Google’s ability to include videos in search results.
 Google might also use the text available on your video’s page rather than the text you supply in the Sitemap, if this differs.
-Please note that Google also support mRSS feed’s URL instead or (or in addition) to a Sitemap.
+Please note that Google also supports mRSS feed’s URL instead of (or in addition to) a Sitemap.
 Bing recommends the use of mRSS feeds to get video content indexed.
 Please note that Bing doesn’t pick up automatically mRSS feeds, you would need to contact the Bing support team to request consideration of your content feed.
 Bing also supports Google’s Sitemap video extensions as long as it contains the basic requirements such as title, video landing page and link to the actual content.
 Please make sure you include the <video:content_loc> tag that points to the video itself (this is currently an optional tag in Google).

 Image XML Sitemaps